 In Kumon, you will often hear parents talking about their child going beyond his grade level and studying more challenging topics – aka becoming an advanced student.
 This is constantly mentioned during Parent Orientations, Parent-Teacher Communications, and awarding sessions.

-It is a much highlighted feature of the method which is often said to be one that sets Kumon part from the rest.
-It is often said that being an advanced student helps a child learn, achieve, do and be more.
+It is a much highlighted feature Kumon that sets the method apart from the rest.
+What is emphasized is how being an advanced student helps a child learn, achieve, do and be more.

 An advanced student takes multiple tries for an indefinite period of time.
 He usually does not get the right answer at the first try, especially with the most challenging problems.
 But he still strives to check his solution or go back to the start to come up with a new strategy.
 He knows that he will need to try and try again until he gets it right, and he maintains his calm and composure throughout the whole process.
 He does not stop trying because he knows that his efforts will pay off when he gets it right.

 An advanced student faces challenges head on – no matter how hard it is.
 He does not back down from new learning because he knows that he will not only add to his current knowledge, but he will also gain new experiences.
 If he makes mistakes or if he fails, he does not see it as a bad thing but as a good thing to learn from.
 He is given the opportunity to go out of his comfort zone every time he encounters a challenge, and he accepts this willingly because he loves the idea of a challenge and of discovering a new world.

 An advanced student can do things on his own.
 He neither cringes at the idea of doing something alone nor shudders at the idea of doing all the work by himself.
 He learns new things on his own which leads him to make decisions on his own.
 He develops accountability for his actions and claims a sense of responsibility for anything he comes up with.
 He develops confidence in himself which allows him to do more and be more in the long run.